s3gf4u17/go-gin-api/README.md

 ## Build from source code

+To build the project, you first need a golang compiler.

 Gost does not require any external libraries.
 You can build it with basic command:

     go build -x -o gost

+## Run on Debian